vegaprotocol/specs/non-protocol-specs/0003-limited-network-life.md

 (a) the chain will run past the configured `market_trading_terminated` until `chain_end_of_life_date` so that people have time to withdraw; and
 (b) using restoration of balances to allow participants to withdraw or continue to trade with funds during the next iteration of the chain.
 - A governance proposal to change `markets_freeze_date` and `chain_end_of_life_date` must check that `chain_end_of_life_date > markets_freeze_date`.

+# Network parameters
+- `markets_freeze_date` sets the date before which all markets are expected to settle and after which no deposits or trading / governance transactions will be accepted.
+This can be +infinity or another way of indicating "never".
+- `chain_end_of_life_date` This must be `> markets_freeze_date`.
+At this time the chain will be shutdown.
+- `time_elapsed_between_checkpoints` sets the minimum time elapsed between checkpoints

 # Acceptance criteria